 2. What is the rate of condensation?

 Ans.
-The rate of condensation is defined as the number of water vapor molecules that change from its gaseous state to liquid state per second.
+The rate of condensation is defined as the number of water vapor molecules that change from their gaseous state to liquid state per second.
 Moreover, Psychrometry is used to measure the rate of condensation.

 3. What is the dew point?